Causemo/api-doc/sections/api/1/sdk/README.md

 ====================
 All API endpoints for SDK.

 **IMPORTANT:** Every session needs to be initialized by posting to `/sdk/devices/`.
-This will then return you an object which contains a `transactionId`.
-This `transactionId` is needed for subsequent calls, chaining the calls together to a single transaction.
-When a new session is started on a device, another call to initialize should occour to receive a new transactionId.
+This will then return you an object which contains a `sessionId`.
+This `sessionId`, along with the device `udid`, is needed for subsequent calls, chaining the calls together to a single session.
+When a new session is started on a device, another call to initialize should occour to receive a new sessionId.

 - Client Scope
   - `sdk`